pangxueyu233/A-synergistic-histone-and-DNA-hypomethylation-in-small-cell-lung-cancer/README.md

 20 directories, 53 files
 ~~~

-**`.bam`** files were so large to submit on database, if you need further information requests for resources and reagents, you should be connected the lead contact.
+**`.bam`** files were so large to submit on database, if you need further information requests for resources and reagents, you should connect the lead contact.

 # **Markdown files recording codes of analyzing and visualization**